pisv/gethandly.wiki-playground/Step-Two.md

 ```

 If you don't happen to know Xtext, you can safely ignore most of the
 implementation details.

-To put it in a nutshell, `createStructuralAst`
-returns an EMF `Resource` that contains an object graph representing the AST.
+In this case, `createStructuralAst` returns an EMF `Resource`
+that contains an object graph representing the AST.

-The method `buildStructure` walks through this object graph and in the
+The method `buildStructure` walks through this object graph and
-process creates handles for source elements, initializes the corresponding
+in the process creates handles for source elements, initializes
-bodies, and places the handle/body pairs into the `newElements` map:
+the corresponding bodies, and places the handle/body pairs
+into the `newElements` map:

 ```java
 // FooFile.java